Unleash/blackjack-dealer-rs/README.md

 - [x] /shuffle - returns a shuffled deck ()
 - [x] /fouraces - returns a shuffled deck, but with the four aces on top of the deck
+- [x] /bothblackjack - returns a deck with blackjack for both players.
+Dealer wins
 - [x] /playerblackjack - returns a deck with blackjack for the player
 - [x] /dealerblackjack - returns a deck with blackjack for the dealer
 - [x] /dealerbust - returns a deck where dealer will bust
 - [x] /playerbust - returns a deck where player will bust
-- [x] /tie20 - Both players draw 20 - This should cause dealer to lose, since they always draw until they have higher than player
+- [x] /tie21 - Both players draw 21 - - This should cause dealer to lose, since they always draw until they have higher than player -
-- [x] /tie21 - Both players draw 21 - - " -

 ### Backing endpoints